-The “meshblock_concodrance” file clarifies the [to be inserted].
-The “meshblock_detail’ file includes the category (mb_category_name_2016), area in square kilometres (area_albers_sqkm), number of dwellings (dwelling), number of residents (person), the state (state), remoteness classification (remote_16), and aligning SA1 (sa1_main16) for each MB.
+The “meshblock_concordance” file clarifies the [to be inserted].
+The “meshblock_detail’ file holds details about each meshblock, and it includes land use category (mb_category_name_2016), meshblock area in square kilometres (area_albers_sqkm), number of dwellings (dwelling), number of residents (person), the state (state), remoteness classification (remote_16), and aligning SA1 (sa1_main16) for each MB.
 The “remote_detail” file clarifies the remoteness code (ra_code16) and classification (ra_name16).
-The “mesblock_statistics” files indicates the MB considered (mb_code16), and the buffer distance (distance).
-It also includes the category of MBs (mb_category_name_2016), the intersected area of each category (intersection_area), the population covered within each category (population_covered), the number of dwelling covered within each category (dwelling_covered), the number of MBs of each category (n_mb), and the proportion of the entire buffer covered by a each category (category_proportion) intersecting a specified buffer.
+The “mesblock_statistics” file summarises the meshblock neighbourhoods, containing the MB considered (mb_code16), and the buffer distance (distance).
+It also includes the category of neighbouring MBs (mb_category_name_2016), the intersected area of each category (intersection_area), the population covered within each category (population_covered), the number of dwelling covered within each category (dwelling_covered), the number of MBs of each category (n_mb), and the proportion of the entire buffer covered by a each category (category_proportion) intersecting a specified buffer.

 DOI is 10.26181/5f583219bd440 .